Chart Color Schemes

 Infrastructure

-Dural - Kenthurst - Wisemans Ferry has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Dural - Kenthurst - Wisemans Ferry has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 169 projects that may impact this region.
-Notable projects include North Kellyville Public School, Dural Town Centre, Annangrove Road Mixed Use Development, and another Dural Town Centre project.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 169 projects likely impacting the region.
+Notable initiatives include North Kellyville Public School, Dural Town Centre, Annangrove Road Mixed Use Development, and another Dural Town Centre project.
+The following list details those expected to have most relevance.

 Professional plan users can use the search below to filter and access additional projects.